-As car accident and motor vehicle collision lawyers, we know car accidents.
-For convenience, we poured through data from organizations such as the National Highway Traffic Safety Administration (NHTSA), the Centers for Disease Control and Prevention (CDC), and the Federal Motor Carrier Safety Administration (FMCSA) to form a comprehensive guide to statistics, facts, and other figures regarding car accidents across the United States.
+We poured through data from organizations such as the National Highway Traffic Safety Administration (NHTSA), the Centers for Disease Control and Prevention (CDC), and the Federal Motor Carrier Safety Administration (FMCSA) to form a comprehensive guide to car accident statistics, facts, and information in the United States and throughout the world.

 Use these links to jump to that section of the page.